Stuff-for-CodeCool/pro-tips-for-a-better-cv/README.md

 So, in order:

 1. Delete any files/folders that are not needed
 2. Anything that gets automatically generated but is not strictly needed to get the project going goes in the `.gitignore` file.
 This means virtual environments, cache files, build folders, IDE configurations, that sort of thing.
+Unsure of what this file should contain?
+[Have a look here](https://github.com/github/gitignore)
 3. `git add`, `git commit` with relevant and descriptive commit messages.
 4. Any system-centric variable goes in a `.env` file.
 Do not leave API keys, users/passwords or any other project-specific data lying around, put it all in `.env`.
 This file will *also* go into `.gitignore` because you don't want to expose sensitive data.
 5. If you've created an `.env` file, also create a `.env.template` file.
 This will have all the keys needed and none of the values, and also it does NOT go into `.gitignore`.
 Its purpose is to help whoever wants to set up a copy of your project, by indicating which system variables the project expects.